Daniels, Cain power No. 6 LSU to 41-10 victory over UAB - WHIZ News

 UAB: The Blazers came in with one of the highest ranked running games in the country, averaging nearly 250 yards per game.
 They mustered just 48 yards rushing against LSU.
 McBride, who came in with a nation-leading 156.3 yards rushing per game, finished with 34 yards on 13 carries.

 LSU: Cain, a Penn State transfer, leads all LSU running backs with seven touchdowns rushing.
-He trails Daniels, who rushed for his team-leading 11th score this season.
-John Emery Jr. scored LSU’s opening TD from 2 yards out but fumbled inside the UAB 10 on the Tigers’ next series and lost a second fumble in Blazers territory early in the fourth quarter.
+He trails Daniels, who scored his team-leading 11th TD rushing this season.
+After Emery’s early TD, he fumbled inside the UAB 10 on the Tigers’ next series and lost a second fumble in UAB territory early in the fourth quarter.

 UP NEXT